akashshahade/Draw-Polygon-with-Bresenham-Algorithm/README.md

 # Draw-Polygon-with-Bresenham-Algorithm

 We all know Bresenham's line drawing algorithm.
 I have modified it to draw a polygon of any number of sides.
+MATLAB CODE.
 Input is from user about the number of sides.
 And then it asks about the coordinates of endpoints of line as done in Bresenham algorithm.
 Enjoy.